 School of Aging Studies, University of South Florida

-Elizabeth P. Handing, BA
+Elizabeth P. Handing

 School of Aging Studies, University of South Florida (Winter 2015)

 |Rembrandt Self-portrait, 1669

 Painted the year of his death at age 63